Try the Full Power of Brosix with 10% lifetime discount!

 A communication model is the framework we use to share messages and thoughts with others.

-They dictate how we interact with the people around us, and help to facilitate understanding and collaboration.
+They dictate how we interact with the people around us and help to facilitate understanding and collaboration.
 However, very few people have a clear understanding of just how diverse communication models can be.

 On the surface, communication seems like a relatively simple concept.
-We reach out to others using our voice, messaging apps, video tools and in-person interaction.
+We reach out to others using our voice, messaging apps, video tools, and in-person interaction.
 But our styles and modes of communication can vary drastically from one situation to the next.

-Understanding the different types of communication models, and how they contribute to our interactions and relationships can be extremely valuable, particularly for business owners.
+Understanding the different types of communication models and how they contribute to our interactions and relationships can be extremely valuable, particularly for business owners.
 After all, the more you know about how people communicate, the better you can set the scene for excellent internal and external conversations in your workplace.

-What are the 8 Models of Communication?
+What Are the 8 Models of Communication?

-Each of these models are divided into 3 categories:
+These models are divided into three categories:

 • Linear models: One-way communication methods